-This conservation area contains upland evergreen forests full of western red cedar, fir, and pine trees as well as wetlands with cottonwood and aspen groves.
-There are also 2 streams and springs that feed the wetlands from the north and west.
+This conservation area contains upland, mixed conifer forests full of Western red cedar, Western larch, Western white pine, Douglas fir, Western hemlock, Grand fir, Lodgepole pine, and Ponderosa pine as well as wetlands ringed by cottonwood and aspen groves.
+There are also two streams and springs that feed the wetlands from the north and west.

 The property protects the habitat of bald eagles, as some nests have been found both in and around the area.
 In addition, many other species of birds can be seen.
 Wildlife, such as moose, elk, White-tailed deer, coyote and black bear, have also been spotted on the land.
 The wetlands are home to painted turtles and frogs as well.

-NEW!
-McKenzie Conservation Area has had a Geologic Walking Tour designed by Spokane Community College's Geology Program that will guide you through the unique geology of the area.
+McKenzie Conservation Area has had a Geologic Walking Tour (PDF) designed by Spokane Community College's Geology Program that will guide you through the unique geology of the area.

 - Wildlife habitat